 Can you trust what you see here?

-So after explaining the things you’ll find on this site for years I thought this might be easier if I just wrote them down.
+So after explaining the things you’ll find on this site to many patients, and to my primary care colleagues, I thought this might be easier if I just wrote them down.
 It has been an easy way to make this story available.
 You’re welcome to it.
 I’ve picked the stuff that most people want to know, and written it the way I tell it out loud.
 Hopefully by reading here you’ll learn enough to decide — for yourself — whether any of this applies to you.

 What’s in it for Dr. Phelps?